mariovisic/blog.mariovisic.com/source/_posts/tumblr/2010-12-17-git-tracking-branches.md

 - git
 - version control
 ---
-Sometimes when I create a new branch it doesn&#8217;t push to remote just by using `git push`.
-I need to specifically run `git push origin [branch-name] I found this which sets the branch to track to it&#8217;s upstream.
+Sometimes when I create a new branch it doesn't push to remote just by using `git push`.
+I need to specifically run `git push origin [branch-name] I found this which sets the branch to track to it's upstream.

   git branch --track